fernando-mc/fernandomc.com/content/reading-list.md

 - Winter's Heart
 - The Water Dancer
 - A Darker Shade of Magic
+- Foundryside
-- The Blood of Elves
+- The Dragon Republic

 **Read in 2020**